 The BoCC recognizes that there is a high demand for affordable and workforce housing in Alachua County.
-With its current population count of 287,872 and future growth projections at 3.4% by year 2025, the current housing stock and available units are unable to meet the demands of renters and homeowners.
-Within the last decade, Alachua County has experienced a growth of 16%.
+With its estimated current population count of 293,040 in 2023 and future growth projections at 2.6% by year 2025 per the Florida Office of Economic and Demographic Research, the current housing stock and available units are unable to meet the demands of renters and homeowners.
+Within the last decade, Alachua County has experienced a growth in population of 16%.